ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa2/index.md

 You will implement a pre-defined variable — `input`, which should evaluate to a user-provided inputted value, which can be an integer number, true, or false.
-You need to parse the input value in `main.c` and check for two parsing errors at runtime:
+You need to parse the input value in `main.c` and check for two parsing errors:
-1. input must be a boolean or a number
+1. `input must be a boolean or a number`
-2. input is not a representable number
+2. `input is not a representable number`

-Keep in mind that errors should be printed to **standard error**.
+Keep in mind that the exact error strings should be printed to **standard error**.
 You can use a call like `fprintf(stderr, "msg",..)`.

 If an argument isn't provided to the executable, the default value of `input` should be `false`.
 After the input value is parsed, it will be passed to `our_code_starts_here` as a function